joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ---

 ## 9. What is Extrapolation and Why is it Important?
-Extrapolation is a concept similar to interpolation, but an important concept nontheless.
+Extrapolation is a concept similar to interpolation, but an important concept nonetheless.
 Extrapolation allows us to "predict" the next position of an object based on the trend of previous points.

 ---